In this section:

-There is already lots of great thinking that’s gone on around the idea of digital design principles, both in Government contexts Government Digital Service, 18f, Government of Canada), and in international development (Principles for Digital Development, Alidade).
+Lots of great thinking has already gone on around the idea of digital design principles, both in Government contexts (Government Digital Service, 18f, Government of Canada) and in international development (Principles for Digital Development, Alidade).

-So rather than create new principles from scratch we conducted extensive testing and research with dozens of people working in grantmaking organisations and charities.
+So rather than create new principles from scratch, we conducted extensive testing and research with dozens of people working in grant-making organisations and charities.
 This included 1-1 interviews and workshops with sector leaders.
 We tested the existing sets of principles using exercises like card sorting to help understand how people prioritised them, where they overlapped, and equally where there were gaps.
-As part of this research we also investigated where are how principles are used effectively in existing teams.
+As part of this research, we also investigated where and how principles are used effectively in existing teams.

-We used this research to identify a long-list of key principles, and ideas for how to make them tangible, accessible and useful to the sector.
-We then held further in-depth interviews with charities and funders and this culminated in a large open workshop where over 30 different organisations came together to prioritise, critique and input into the final shortlist.
+We used this research to identify a long-list of key principles, as well as ideas for how to make them tangible, accessible and useful to the sector.
+We then held further in-depth interviews with charities and funders, and this culminated in a large open workshop where more than 30 different organisations came together to prioritise, critique and input into the final shortlist.

-Based on these , input and analysis we were able to draw up version one of the list.
+Based on this input and analysis, we were able to draw up version one of the list.

 How to use these principles